TO RECEIVE THIS COLUMN BY EMAIL EVERY WEEK, CLICK HERE.

 for the interviews alone.
 Right now there are five hard cover copies on Amazon for a penny.

-You gotta take advantage of this: To add to Warren's list (off the top of my head, so it’s by no
+this: To add to Warren's list (off the top of my head, so it’s by no

 means inclusive and apologies in advance to the writers of all the great books I’m ignoring):